 Meet & Greet - Andy Phipps

-Following from your message and everyone’s profiles which I must say are very interesting reading, please find my profile below: I joined the IAM group in July 2016 and have recently been appointed to the committee to meet and greet new members.
+I joined the IAM group in July 2016 and have recently been appointed to the committee to meet and greet new members.
 My first taste of riding a motorbike came in 2008 when my partner gave me a voucher to do my CBT for my birthday.
-Since passing my full test in 2009 I have never looked back.
-I migrated to a Suzuki SV650s after passing my test and this was a great bike.
+Since passing my full test in 2009, I have never looked back.
+I migrated to a Suzuki SV650s after passing my test, and this was a great bike.
 Ultimately it was a stepping stone towards my Honda Fireblade 1000cc that I have owned for the last five years.
 I have a very keen interest in MotoGP and regularly visit Silverstone each year to watch it.

 I was 8 when I first tasted motorcycling on a Bultaco 250 Sherpa and learned the core skills of handling a trials bike.
 Now in my 40's I have been riding motorcycles on the road non-stop since I was 17.
-Over the years of I am had a few bikes as we all do with the one regret of owning and then selling a Suzuki RGV250 VJ22.
-My time is taken up with observing for the club and blood biking for SSCBB.
-Now a F1rst member of the Derbyshire Advanced Motorcyclists I have come to make friends and enjoy regular club meets.
-I currently own a Yamaha Tracer 900GT and Buell XB9R Firebolt.
+I have had numerous bikes over the years, and the one pleasure I owned and now regret selling is a Suzuki RGV250 VJ22.
+Now a F1rst member of DAM, my time is taken up with observing for the club, blood biking for SSCBB and I am a member of RoSPA too.
+I have come to make friends and enjoy regular club meets.
+Currently, I own a Yamaha Tracer 900GT and Buell XB9R Firebolt.